-You will want to lists the persons, their addresses and phone numbers so they can be easily contacted.
+You will want to list the persons, their addresses and phone numbers so they can be easily contacted.
 Your secondary healthcare proxy will assume the primary role if the first person is unable or unwilling to serve.

 Part of your advance directive will also explain the level of authority that you have given.
 Your healthcare proxy usually does not have the authority to make decisions unless, in the view of your doctor, you are no longer able to make decisions yourself.
 However, many forms allow you to sign and empower that person immediately.
 The authority of your healthcare proxy may also extend after you pass away so that he or she can make appropriate decisions at that time.